tel: +48 22 499 98 98

 • Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-• Key role in advanced technologically fields – find application in HDD drives, electric motors, medical apparatus or very modern machines.
+• Significant importance in the industry of new technologies – find application in HDD drives, electric motors, medical apparatus or very highly developed apparatuses.

 Disadvantages of neodymium magnets: